sonic-net/SONiC/doc/mgmt/gnmi/gNMI_Subscription_for_YangData.md

 ### 2.2 Identifying YANG Based Subscriptions

-Today the gNMI server supports subscription based on SONiC specific "event path", "DB paths" and "virtual paths" as described in the [GRPC Telemetry HLD](../../system-telemetry/grpc_telemetry.md).
+Today the gNMI server supports subscription based on multiple SONiC specific schemas -- like "event path", "DB paths" and "non-DB paths" as described in the [GRPC Telemetry HLD](../../system-telemetry/grpc_telemetry.md).
 It uses the request `target` attribute to identify type of the subscribe paths.
 A subscribe request will be rejected if `target` was not specified.